lylakirati/automatic-differentiation/docs/documentation.md

 As such, we have corresponding tests `test_forward.py`, `test_reverse.py`, `test_reverse_node.py`, `test_wrapper.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to a git branch.

 For the package installation, please refer to the *How to use team20ad* Section.
-An important note is that the package requires `numpy` modules for implementations and calculations as they rely heavily on mathematical computations,
+An important note is that the package requires `numpy` modules for implementations and calculations as it relies heavily on fast and accurate mathematical computations.

 ### Packaging